NeoGeographyToolkit/StereoPipeline/docs/error_propagation.rst

 ``--left-image-crop-win`` and ``--right-image-crop-win``
 (:numref:`stereo_gui`) to run on small clips only.

-DEMs can be created, and the heights compared with the ``geodiff --absolute`` command (:numref:`geodiff`).
+The created DEMs (with nominal and then with biased cameras) can have their heights compared using the ``geodiff --absolute`` command (:numref:`geodiff`).
 We found a height difference that is very similar to the vertical standard deviation produced earlier.